Information that will help new members get the best out of what South Devon Singers has to offer.

 Stephen Brown – REO representative

-Mary, Juliet and Ellen rehearse with the Ivybridge choir and Lorraine with the Teignmouth choir.
+Jane, Sue and Nicky rehearse with the Ivybridge choir and Claire and Janet with the Teignmouth choir.

 The first 4 weeks are free.